starsy/carlog-pi/README.md

 # carlog-pi
-Logging car's sensor data via OBD2 and GPS position through a Raspberry Pi.
+Collect the car's OBD2 sensor data and GPS position data into InfluxDB on a Raspberry Pi.
 The collected data will be used for further analysis.